Undergraduate students in a lecture, Keighton Auditorium

 If you are a current student at the University of Nottingham, please find the specific details of your bursary based on your start year below.

-To receive the Nottingham Potential Bursary in 2023/24 academic year, you must meet one of the following criteria:
+To receive the Nottingham Potential Bursary in 2024/25 academic year, you must meet one of the following criteria:

 • Entering via an Access route or with vocational qualifications (at further education level) and with a household income between £0-£35,000 (as assessed by Student Finance) - we will require a copy of your certificate or transcript.
 Students on the PGCE, GEN or GEM courses would not be eligible for the bursary on this element of the criteria.

-• Students with a household income between £0-£35,000 (as assessed by Student Finance) with financially dependent children or adults - we will require a copy of your 2023/24 Student Finance letter showing you to be in receipt of either Childcare Grant, Parents Learning allowance or Adult Dependants Grant
+• Students with a household income between £0-£35,000 (as assessed by Student Finance) with financially dependent children or adults - we will require a copy of your 2024/5 Student Finance letter showing you to be in receipt of either Childcare Grant, Parents Learning allowance or Adult Dependants Grant

-• Students who have fulfilled specified conditions through participation in the University's Nottingham Potential or Sutton Trust Summer Schools hosted by the university or other eligible activities (including attendance on a minimum of 6 Ambition Nottingham: 16-18 sessions (Tier 1 students only) or 8 Nottingham Pathways to Law or Medicine sessions).
+• Students who have fulfilled specified conditions through participation in the University's Nottingham Potential or Sutton Trust Summer Schools hosted by the university or other eligible activities (including attendance on a minimum of eight Ambition Nottingham: 16-18 sessions (Tier 1 students only) or eight Nottingham Pathways to Law or Medicine sessions).
 Students who attended 16 hours of IntoUniversity sessions (outside of in-school sessions in year 12 or 13.
-At least 4 of the contact hours need to be in year 13.
+At least four of the contact hours need to be in year 13.
 There is no need to apply for the award if eligible on this basis.
 NHS-funded students are eligible to receive the Nottingham Potential Bursary for summer school attendees.
 Students on the PGCE, GEN or GEM courses would not be eligible for the bursary on this element of the criteria.

 Plus all of the following criteria:

-• Have first joined the university in September 2023
+• Have first joined the university in September 2024

-• Be registered on a full-time undergraduate degree course (or PGCE/Graduate Entry Nursing/Graduate Entry Medicine) at Nottingham which you commenced in 2023/24
+• Be registered on a full-time undergraduate degree course (or PGCE/Graduate Entry Nursing/Graduate Entry Medicine) at Nottingham which you commenced in 2024/25

-• Have UK home status for funding purposes
+• Have UK 'Home' status for funding purposes

 • Have had a full financial assessment carried out by Student Finance